charlizeandaya-3/wnba-draft-fit/README.md

 - Only Round 1 picks analyzed
 - Injury history not modeled — players with significant missed time are systematically undervalued
 - Toronto Tempo team context approximated using 2025 league average (expansion team)
-- Taina Mair was waived before playing; Cotie McMahon suffered a season-ending UCL tear — both illustrate that roster decisions and injuries cannot be predicted from college stats alone
+- Taina Mair was waived before playing, but was signed as development player soon after; Cotie McMahon had a partial UCL tear — both illustrate that roster decisions and injuries cannot be predicted from college stats alone.

 ## Project Structure